rickrain/k8s-volumes/README.md

 ## Tutorial: Shared Storage (static)
 _(10 minutes)_

 In this tutorial, you will explore volume storage that can be shared simultaneously across multiple nodes.
+This is known as an [azureFile ](https://kubernetes.io/docs/concepts/storage/volumes/#azurefile) volume in Kubernetes.
+This volume supports the SMB 3.0 protocol, which allows for simultaneous read and write access to the file share.

 The graphic below illustrates the lifecycle of an `azureFile` mounted to a pod.